kevinyan815/codeigniter_phpmailer/README.md

-This example show you the code integrating PHPMailer into CodeIgnitor Framework.
+This example show you the code integrating PHPMailer into CodeIgniter Framework.

-CodeIgnitor's Email class and PHP's mail() function both based on local mail server, and to some group it's a little bit complicated to build their own mail server, so maybe PHPMailer is a appropriate choice .
+CodeIgniter's Email class and PHP's mail() function both based on local mail server, and to some group it's a little bit complicated to build their own mail server, so maybe PHPMailer is a appropriate choice .